 Components of AWS WAF

-AWS WAF service contains some important components , lets discuss each of them now.
+AWS WAF service contains some important components; let’s discuss each of them now.

-default action in web ACL whether to allow or block requests that passes these rules.
+AWS WAF rules define specific conditions applied to web requests coming from users and how to handle these web requests.
+You also set default action in web ACL to allow or block requests that pass these rules.

-AWS Managed Rules rule group : You can use rules
+AWS Managed Rules rule group

-reusable rule groups.
-There are two types of rules AWS Managed rule groups or Managing your own rule groups
+You can use rules individually or in reusable rule groups.
+There are two types of rules: AWS Managed rule groups and managing your own rule groups.

-AWS WAF stores some more complex information in sets that you use by referencing them in your rules.
+AWS WAF stores complex information in sets you use by referencing them in your rules.

 - A regex pattern set provides a collection of regular expressions that you want to use together in a rule statement.
 Regex pattern sets are AWS resources.

 - You must have AWS account in order to setup AWS WAF.
 If you don’t have AWS account, create a AWS account from here AWS account.